 Later on in the day Malaysia, currently ranked 14th, defeated India, ranked 6th, in an intensely-fought match winning with a solitary goal.
 This was the Speedy Tigers first ever win in the tournament.

 The match between Malaysia and India was the eventual game before the finals on Saturday, May 6.
-After a goalless three quarters, Malaysia’s Shahril Saabah scored at 51 minutes taken from a penalty corner shot.
+After a goalless three quarters, Malaysia’s Shahril Saabah scored at the 51 minutes taken from a penalty corner shot.
 With nine minutes remaining, the Indians tried their level best to get even but failed.

 With Malaysia’s victory, India lost the opportunity of battling Australia for the top spot.